 Rob proceeded to brief us on Dinah’s Beach and the critters we could expect to see there.
 At the end of the briefing, knowing my preference for coral reefs and bigger marine creatures, Rob turned to me and said “there’s a nice spot around the headland if you prefer to shoot wide-angle”.

 So it was that when we all jumped into the water everybody but me turned right to explore Dinah’s Beach, while I went left in search of what I later learned was called Deacon’s Reef.

-Simply stated, what I found was stunning; huge gorgonian fans & green tubastrea coral trees surrounded by what seemed like thousands of anthias, bright red sea whips and barrel sponges all in about 12m of water with a canopy of lush rainforest just above.
+Simply stated, what I found was stunning – huge gorgonian fans and green tubastrea coral trees surrounded by what seemed like thousands of anthias, bright red sea whips and barrel sponges all in about 12m of water with a canopy of lush rainforest just above.

 Diving Deacon’s Reef could not be easier, but just like nearby Dinah’s Beach, you will need a boat to get there!

 Usually liveaboards will anchor just off the beach at Lauadi and you snorkel round to the headland, or if you are diving from one of the smaller Tawali Dive Resort boats, they will tie up to one of the large trees that provides the thick canopy over the site, so you will enter the water just down from the main site.